 Internship Scholarship Program

 It is anticipated that approximately 10 to 15 awards will be made annually.
-Applications can be received at any time during the academic year; however, applications will only be reviewed by members of the SLAS Internship Scholarship Program committee during three scheduled meetings: September 15, February 25 and May 15 each academic year.
+Applications can be received at any time during the academic year; however, applications will only be reviewed by members of the CLAS Internship Scholarship Program committee during two scheduled meetings: the end of the third week of the Fall and Spring semesters.

 Applying for the Internship Scholarship Program

 - Secure an internship and register to receive credit for it with your department.